marcusrossel/lean-egg/README.md

 ## Related Work

+* [An Equality Saturation Tactic for Lean](https://cfaed.tu-dresden.de/files/Images/people/chair-cc/theses/2407_Rossel_MA.pdf) contains a detailed description of the tactic's inner workings as of June 2024.
 * [Guided Equality Saturation](https://dl.acm.org/doi/10.1145/3632900) introduces the original prototype of the `egg` tactic.
 * [Bridging Syntax and Semantics of Lean Expressions in E-Graphs](http://arxiv.org/abs/2405.10188) contains a high-level description of how the tactic handles binders and definitional equality.